W-symmetry, topological vertex and affine Yangian: representations

 \section{$\mathcal{W}_{1+\infty}$ representations}

 In this last part, we apply what we learned about $\mathcal{Y}$ to $\mathcal{W}_{1+\infty}$ representations.
-First we study large $N$ behaviour of $\mathcal{W}_N$ characters of completely degenerate representations.
-For generic values of parameters $\lambda_j$, these characters turn out to be given by specialization of the topological vertex from topological strings to two non-trivial labels (third label being empty).
-The application of triality symmetry shows that the set of completely degenerate representations of $\mathcal{W}_{1+\infty}$ parametrized by two Young diagrams as in \cite{Gaberdiel:2012ku} is not closed, so even independently one is tempted to include the third label parametrizing this set of irreducible representations.
-The equality with the topological vertex reinforces this expectation so one is lead to conjecture that the set of completely degenerate representations of $\mathcal{W}_{1+\infty}$ that we are considering should be labelled by three Young diagram instead of two.
-The reason why the third label did not appear when restricting to $\mathcal{W}_N$ will be clear later from the discussion of the degenerate states: truncation from $\mathcal{W}_{1+\infty}$ to $\mathcal{W}_{1+N}$ corresponds combinatorially to restriction to plane partitions which have height bounded in one of the directions by $N$.
-This simple geometric condition, which is easily verified for the vacuum character, does not allow the plane partitions to have a non-trivial asymptotics in one of the directions when considered in $\mathcal{W}_{1+N}$.
+First we study the large $N$ behaviour of the characters of the completely degenerate representations of $\mathcal{W}_N$.
+For generic values of the parameters $\lambda_j$, these characters turn out to be given by a specialization of the topological vertex from the topological strings to two non-trivial Young diagram labels (the third label is in this case the empty Young diagram).
+Application of the triality symmetry shows that the set of completely degenerate representations of $\mathcal{W}_{1+\infty}$ parametrized by two Young diagrams as in \cite{Gaberdiel:2012ku} is not closed under this symmetry, so even without the knowledge of the topological vertex one is tempted to include the third label.
+The equality with the topological vertex reinforces this expectation and one is lead to conjecture that the set of completely degenerate representations of $\mathcal{W}_{1+\infty}$ that we are considering should be labelled by three Young diagram instead of just two.
+The reason why the third label did not appear in the study of $\mathcal{W}_N$ characters will be clear later from the discussion of the degenerate states: truncation from $\mathcal{W}_{1+\infty}$ to $\mathcal{W}_{1+N}$ corresponds combinatorially to the restriction to the plane partitions which have height in one direction bounded by $N$.
+This geometric condition, which is easily verified for the vacuum character, does not for the plane partitions to have a non-trivial asymptotics in the truncated direction (see also figure \ref{h3null} for the illustration of this truncation).

-In the next section, we want to identify the $U$-charges of $\mathcal{W}_{1+\infty}$ of primary states as considered in \cite{Prochazka:2014gqa} to $\psi(u)$ charges which can be read of combinatorially from the plane partition or the plane tiling picture.
+In the next section, we find the translation between the $U$-charges of $\mathcal{W}_{1+\infty}$ of the primary states considered in \cite{Prochazka:2014gqa} and $\psi(u)$-charges which can be read of combinatorially from the plane partition or the plane tiling picture.
 The identification is quite nice if we introduce a new generating function for $U$-charges motivated by the study of shifted Schur polynomials by Okounkov and Olshanski \cite{ooshifted}.